jensmeindertsma/bagel/README.md

 # 🥯 A Lox Interpreter

 Interpreter implementation for the Lox programming language following the "Crafting Interpreters" book by Robert Nystrom.
-It is also set up to be submitted to CodeCrafters to pass their tests for their "Build your own Interpreter" challenge
+It is also set up to be submitted to CodeCrafters to progress in their "Build your own Interpreter" challenge.

 ## Crates